Sears Holdings Continues To Linger On

 Recent Retail Bankruptcies

-Toys 'R' Us filed for bankruptcy due to huge looming debt maturities that it was likely to have significant difficulties refinancing given sentiment towards retail.
+Toys 'R' Us filed for bankruptcy due to huge looming debt maturities, that it was likely to have significant difficulties refinancing given sentiment towards retail.
 Sears Canada had previously sold its most valuable assets and was burning money at a rapid rate.
 It had a limited capacity to arrange additional secured debt due to its relative lack of assets, and was going to run out of money very soon without additional financing.

 Sears Holdings is in somewhat better shape since it has a lot more owned real estate than Sears Canada, and a significant amount of its debt is owned by Eddie Lampert and the various entities affiliated with him.
 He could choose to extend his loans if needed, alleviating that area of pressure on Sears.
 However, while Sears is making progress in cost reductions, I remain skeptical that it can reduce its retail cash burn enough to matter.

 With continued retail cash burn, Sears will need to primarily continue to turn to Lampert to provide additional loans.
 ESL's ability to give Sears additional loans may be pretty stretched by next holiday season though, as Lampert does not have a bottomless pit of money and may not want to sell some of his other holdings, while Sears can easily burn through $1+ billion per year.
-As well, while Sears is able to sell additional assets, that reduces that assets available to be pledged as collateral for secured debt.
+As well, while Sears is able to sell additional assets, that reduces the assets available to be pledged as collateral for secured debt.

 Bond Prices

 The relatively stable near-term bond prices had previously been cited as an indication that there was significant belief that Sears might be able to survive long enough to pay back its 2018 and 2019 bonds.
 However, those bond prices have taken a significant hit recently.
-The 6.625% secured notes due 2018 have gone from around 95 cents on the dollar in mid-September to nearly 90 cents on the dollar now, resulting in its yield-to-maturity spiking to around 20%.
+The 6.625% secured notes due 2018 have gone from around 95 cents on the dollar in mid-September to nearly 90 cents on the dollar now, resulting in its yield to maturity spiking to around 20%.
 Sears' 8% unsecured notes due 2019 have gone from around 86 cents on the dollar in mid-September to around 65 cents on the dollar now, raising its yield to maturity to around 32%.
-Those bond prices indicate a significant level of concern about Sears filing prior to the note repayment as well as some concern that Sears's asset value may not entirely cover its debt.
+Those bond prices indicate a significant level of concern about Sears filing prior to the note repayment as well as some concern that Sears' asset value may not entirely cover its debt.

 Aside from that, Lampert has recently been lending Sears Holdings money via secured debt at an 11% interest rate.
 This compares to 9.75% for a loan in July 2017 and 8% for a loan that was amended earlier in 2017.
-Any company that needs to pay 11% interest for secured debt with a half year term is in a pretty precarious state.
+Any company that needs to pay 11% interest for secured debt with a half-year term is in a pretty precarious state.
 It doesn't appear that any other potential lenders are jumping at the chance to offer Sears a secured loan at 11% interest, so that interest rate may even be a below market rate.

 Sears Can Likely Handle Vendor Issues

 Vendor concerns have been cited as something that may bring Sears down, but I don't think that issue will be a fatal blow in itself.
-Vendors appear to have been demanding faster payments (or cash in advance) for a while anyway, and Sears's merchandise payables amount has gone down significantly as a result (in conjunction with lower inventory numbers.
+Vendors appear to have been demanding faster payments (or cash in advance) for a while anyway, and Sears' merchandise payables amount has gone down significantly as a result, in conjunction with lower inventory numbers.
 Merchandise payables (as a percentage of merchandise inventory) went down from 28.7% in Q2 2016 to 19.5% in Q2 2017.
-Merchandise payables were down to $670 million as of Q2 2017, so even if the majority of vendors wanted cash in advance, the effect on Sears' cash flow would probably only be a few hundred million.
+Merchandise payables were down to $670 million as of Q2 2017.
+So even if the majority of vendors wanted cash in advance, the effect on Sears' cash flow would probably only be a few hundred millions of dollars.
 Compared to Sears' overall cash burn, this is a secondary concern.

 Vendor challenges may manifest itself in other areas such as disputes over pricing.
 This is apparently the case with Sears' decision to not carry Whirlpool's (NYSE:WHR) branded products anymore.
 A healthy retailer may be able to easily (although grudgingly) absorb the impact of less favorable terms.
 Sears has enough challenges, though, without dealing with margin pressure or having additional money tied up in expensive inventory.